 Leadership Overview

-Fulton County Schools has 6 executives leading key functions including strategy, finance, operations, communications, and community engagement.
+Fulton County Schools has 6 executives leading key functions including finance, operations, and communications.

 Driven by a commitment to student success, Fulton County Schools fosters academic excellence and personal responsibility, aiming to educate every student as a responsible, productive citizen through strong community partnerships and continuous improvement.